ansible/galaxy_ng/docs/community/userguide.md

 ## Ansible Core CLI setup

+The ansible-galaxy cli is configured by default to talk to https://galaxy.ansible.com.
 To configure ansible core to talk to the beta galaxy_ng server, create an ansible.cfg file with the following content.

 ```ini
 [galaxy]